rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 Note in the example above how the configuration test reports about vh2.example.com's configuration before it reports the NameVirtualHost configuration.
 You may see this error if the VirtualHost IP address or port does not match that of a webserver's NameVirtualHost directive.
 In this example, the test reports that vh2.example.com uses port 800 rather than the NameVirtualHost's port 80.
 We mis-typed "80" when we configured the vh2.example.com virtual host's listening port.
 As a result, Apache is seeing vh2.example.com as a separate port-based virtual host.

-The test command "httpd –S" will not warn you about this because it is permissible to configure virtual hosts to use any port, such as 800, without their being part of the name-based virtual host configuration on the same server.
+The test command "httpd &ndash;S" will not warn you about this because it is permissible to configure virtual hosts to use any port, such as 800, without their being part of the name-based virtual host configuration on the same server.

 If you do make this mistake, you will probably see content from the default virtual host (vh1.example.com in this example) when you try to view the site in your web browser.